MiralotWhy MiralotHow toFAQRegister nowLogin

 6.1 Festival Submissions

-When you use our Submission Service, we transmit your film materials and data to:
+When you use our Submission Service, we transmit your film materials and data to the relevant festival via one of three channels:

-Important: Festival submissions may involve data transfers to countries outside the EU/EEA, including the USA.
+In all cases, data is transmitted only to festivals you have explicitly selected.
+Festival submissions may involve data transfers to countries outside the EU/EEA.
 By using the Submission Service, you explicitly consent to these transfers.

 Legal basis: Art.
 6(1)(b) GDPR (performance of contract) and Art.
 49(1)(a) GDPR (explicit consent for international transfers)